11. Mobile Inference

 51adb pull ${DEVICE_USER_DIR}/resnet18_htp_int8/output output/htp_int8

-Listing 11.1.5 provides the required workflow for deploying a quantized resnet18 model on the HTP using the AI Engine Direct SDK.
-The overall procedure is similar to what we have done for the FP32 model when targeting the SoC’s CPU and GPU.
-However, two key differences set the HTP procedure apart.
+Listing 11.1.5 shows the workflow required to deploy a quantized ResNet-18 model on the HTP using the AI Engine Direct SDK.
+The overall procedure is similar to what we did for the FP32 model when targeting the SoC’s CPU and GPU.
+However, there are two key differences in the HTP procedure.

 Task

-Run the quantized resnet18 model on the CPU, GPU and HTP of the SM8550P SoC.
+Run the quantized ResNet-18 model on the CPU, GPU and HTP of the SM8550P SoC.
 Verify that the three accelerators produce the same results.
-Do you observe a loss in accuracy?
+Do you notice any loss in accuracy?

 11.2.
 Benchmarking the Accelerators